chef/chef-web-docs/content/workstation_setup.md

     which will return something like `/usr/bin/ruby`.

-2. To use ChefDK version of Ruby as the default Ruby, edit the `$PATH` and `GEM` environment variables to include paths to ChefDK.
-For example, on a machine that runs Bash, run:
+2. To use Chef Workstation-provided Ruby as the default Ruby on your system, edit the `$PATH` and `GEM` environment variables to include paths to Chef Workstation.
+For example, on a machine that runs Bash,
+    run:

     ``` bash
     echo 'eval "$(chef shell-init bash)"' >> ~/.bash_profile